AndreLeEEEEE/Drawbar/README.md

 Update 12/18/2020: Back to my credentials since the generic account got nerfed in terms of what pages it can access.

+Update 12/29/2020: Updated the column headers to match the new ones on the Material Request board.

 Preliminary procedure:
 The program utilizes the selenium module and the ChromeDriver to create a chrome web driver.
 This driver opens a new window for
 Plex and logs in using the provided credentials.
 Once in, the driver will navigate to either the PRP page or WIR page.